 Most electric dryers operate on 240-volt current, twice the strength of ordinary household current, to fuel heating coils.
 Natural gas dryers use a gas burner to create heat, but otherwise they operate the same as an electric dryer.
 Clothes dryers are not rated by the U.S. Department of Energy or given an Energy Star rating because all models use around the same amount of energy.

 Making a Choice

 If you have both natural gas and 240-volt connections in your laundry room, you have a choice in dryers.
-Natural gas dryers cost more to begin with - approximately $50 more than the comparable electric model.
-But in most areas natural gas dryers will cost less to run over their lifetime.
-Generally speaking, the cost of electricity needed to dry a typical load of laundry cost twice as much as a load dried with natural gas.
+Natural gas dryers cost more to purchase - approximately $50 to $100 more than the comparable electric model.
+But in most areas of the United States natural gas dryers will cost less to run over their lifetime.
+Generally speaking, the cost of electricity needed to dry a typical load of laundry cost twice as much as a load dried using natural gas as the fuel.

 You should also consider installation costs - a gas dryer is going to have an additional cost for installation.
 It is highly suggested that a gas dryer be installed by a reputable technician while an electric dryer can just be plugged into a 240-volt outlet.
 If your home does not have a gas line already available in the laundry area, installing lines can be quite costly.

 If your home does not have natural gas service, you can use liquid propane gas (LP gas) to fuel a clothes dryer.
 Liquid propane is stored in a large tank on your property.
 There are kits available to convert a natural gas dryer to a liquid propane dryer.

 If selecting a natural gas clothes dryer, look for: